kaatbailey/NWLY/CHUNKS.md

 ### Non-goals

 Not the retail client.
 Do not tune anything to match retail — this is the *known-good*, established on its own terms.
-No hooking yet (that's H1, which builds on this).
+No hooking yet (that's H1).

 ### FINDINGS to record

-Fork commit under test; whether clang 22 sufficed or `/opt/llvm14` was needed (with the errors if so); the exact `-I` and `-l` flags that produced a working build (this is the reusable recipe); the Carrier header layout; and the state of the DTLS-on-Linux path.
-Fold all into STATE §5 (environment) and §7 (transport facts).
+Fork commit under test; whether clang 22 sufficed or `/opt/llvm14` was needed; the exact `-I` and `-l` flags that produced a working build; the Carrier header layout;
+and the state of the DTLS-on-Linux path.
+Fold into STATE §5 and §7.

 ---

 ## T5 — Reference vs retail handshake diff

-**This is the chunk that answers the charter's core question.** Depends on T1 and T4.
+**This is the chunk that answers the charter's core question.** Depends on T1 (done), **T3** (the retail capture — not yet run), and T4 (done).

+**Both inputs are specific artefacts, not vibes:**

+- **Reference:** the epoch-0 handshake from T4's `--secure` capture, documented in STATE §9 — ClientHello (`fe fd`) / HelloVerifyRequest (`fe ff`) / ClientHello
+  with a 20-byte cookie echoed.
+- **Retail:** the epoch-0 pcap T3 saves as its own artefact.

-**Scope.** Put the reference build's opening handshake bytes (T4) next to the retail client's opening bytes (T3 capture).
-Diff structurally: does the retail client's pre-encryption handshake line up with GridMate's `DefaultHandshake` + `Carrier` header — same fields in the same order, even if magic values or field widths differ?
+**Scope.** Diff structurally: does the retail client's pre-encryption handshake line up with GridMate's `DefaultHandshake` + `Carrier` header — same fields in the same order, even if magic values or field widths differ?

+**Filter the `'G'` wakeup byte first.** A 1-byte `0x47` datagram addressed to the socket's own port is `AZ_SOCKET_WAKEUP_MSG_VALUE`, not protocol, and roughly a third of reference loopback frames are these (STATE §8).
+Diffing without filtering them invents a phantom message type.

+**T3's cipher-suite result largely pre-answers this.** If T3 found a single-suite ClientHello offering `0xC030`, the structural match is close to established before the diff starts, and T5 becomes confirmation plus field-level documentation.

 **Definition of done.** One of:
 - **Structural match** → the client is GridMate or a close fork; the `Carrier` header layout is now the retail protocol's header layout, documented for free.
-- **No match, O3DE strings present (from T1)** → it's an `AzNetworking` rewrite;
+- **No match, O3DE strings present** → an `AzNetworking` rewrite. *Note: T1 already
-  re-scope the H and P tracks to that model.
+  ruled this out, so this outcome would mean T1 was wrong — investigate the contradiction rather than accepting it.*
 - **No match, neither** → a bespoke protocol; the reference build degrades to "AZ reflection may still help" and P-track is fully empirical.

-**Falsification.** Predict which of the three you expect from T1's result before diffing.
-A GridMate fingerprint in T1 predicts a structural match here; if T1 said GridMate and the handshakes don't line up at all, one of the two is wrong — find out which before building on either.
+**Falsification.** T1 said GridMate, which predicts a structural match. **If the handshakes don't line up at all, one of T1 or T5 is wrong — find out which before building on either.** Do not quietly prefer the newer result.

 **Non-goals.** No decoding of message *bodies* yet — that's P-track.
 Handshake framing only.